 Skip to content

-Portainer
+Deploy with Portainer

-🚒 Deploying DUMB with Portainer#
+Deploying DUMB with Portainer

 Portainer provides a user-friendly web interface for managing Docker containers and stacks.
 This guide walks you through deploying Debrid Unlimited Media Bridge (DUMB) using Portainer's stack deployment feature.